ryanlitalien/jest-action-test/README.md

 # jest-action-test
-Example use of Github Action "jest-action"
+Full example of using Github Actions with Jest, Vue and Yarn

 ## Project setup
 ```